Sidi Bel Abbès: Route

 Sidi Bel Abbès is well connected to other Algerian cities by roads.
-Oran is 70 kilometers north and Tlemcen is 90 kilometers west.The West-East Route passes near the city.
+Oran is 70 kilometers north and Tlemcen is 90 kilometers west.
+The West-East Route passes near the city.

 Airport

 The closest international airport is Oran Es Sénia, but the city is served by a domestic one: Sidi Bel Abbès Airport (IATA: BFW, ICAO: DAOS) but it is not for the public use.

 Tramway

 The Sidi Bel Abbès tramway line was opened on July 25, 2017.
-The light rail line is 14.7 kilometers in length, with 22 stations covering most of the main points in the city such 3 Busstations,Daira,University campus,Down Town,Public Garden.Although It doesn't serve the west of the city and the south.
+The light rail line is 14.7 kilometers in length, with 22 stations covering most of the main points in the city such as 3 Bus stations, Daira, University campus, Down Town, and Public Garden, although it doesn't serve the west of the city and the south.

 Train

-Sidi Bel Abbés has a railway station from which trains travel to Oran, Tlemcen, Bechar and Saïda.A rail link between Algeria and Morocco passes through the city but this link has been discontinued for political reasons..
+Sidi Bel Abbès has a railway station from which trains travel to Oran, Tlemcen, Béchar and Saïda.
+A rail link between Algeria and Morocco passes through the city but this link has been discontinued for political reasons.